History of the Social Democratic Party of Germany: First World War (1912–1917)

-Those against the war were expelled from the SPD in January 1917 (including Rosa Luxemburg, Karl Liebknecht and Hugo Haase) - the expellees went on to found the Independent Social Democratic Party of Germany, in which the Spartacist League was influential.

 German Revolution (1918–1919)

 In the 1918 revolution, Ebert controversially sided with the Reichswehr against the Spartacist uprising, while the Reichstag elected him as head of the new government.

 A revolutionary government met for the first time in November 1918.
-Known as the Council of People's Commissioners, it consisted of three Majority Social Democrats (Friedrich Ebert, Philipp Scheidemann, and Otto Landsberg) and three United Social Democrats (Emil Barth, Wilhelm Dittman, and Hugo Haase).
+Known as the Council of People's Commissioners, it consisted of three Majority Social Democrats (Friedrich Ebert, Philipp Scheidemann, and Otto Landsberg) and three Independent Social Democrats (Emil Barth, Wilhelm Dittmann, and Hugo Haase).
 The new government faced a social crisis in the German Reich following the end of the First World War, with Germany threatened by hunger and chaos.
 There was, for the most part, an orderly return of soldiers back into civilian life, while the threat of starvation was combated.
 Wage levels were raised, universal proportional representation for all parliaments was introduced, and a series of regulations on unemployment benefits, job-creation and protection measures, health insurance, and pensions saw the institution of important political and social reforms.
 In February 1918, workers made an agreement with employers which secured them total freedom of association, the legal guarantee of an eight-hour workday, and the extension of wage agreements to all branches of trade and industry.
 The People's Commissioners made these changes legally binding.
 In addition, the SPD-steered provisional government introduced binding state arbitration of labor conflicts, created worker's councils in large industrial firms, and opened the path to the unionization of rural labourers.
 In December 1918, a decree was passed providing relief for the unemployed.
 This provided that communities were to be responsible for unemployment relief (without fixing an amount) and established that the Reich would contribute 50% and the respective German state 33% of the outlay.
 That same month, the government declared that labour exchanges were to be further developed with the financial assistance of the Reich.
 Responsibility for job placement was first transferred from the Demobilization Office to the Minister of Labour and then to the National Employment Exchange Office, which came into being in January 1920.